 The word “casserole” is so unassuming, so implicit of “stuff from cans,” it hardly seems appropriate for this dish.
 An almost confection made of pillows and clouds and whispers, it starts as a purée that, while not bad on its own, is still just squash.
 But lovingly stir in a touch of coconut milk, appropriately Fall-like spices, and an egg, and what you remove from the oven a short time later is smooth, spicy-sweet, and so far beyond a casserole, it deserves a new name.

 Melissa Joulwan is the author of the cookbook Well Fed: Paleo Recipes For People Who Love To Eat and the blog The Clothes Make The Girl where she writes every day about her triumphs and failures in the gym, in the kitchen, and in life.
 Melissa follows the paleo diet except for occasional interruptions for popcorn or a glass of bubbly.
-In addition to The Clothes Make The Girl, you can follow her adventures and recipes on Twitter, too.

 - 2 1/2 pounds butternut squash

 - 1 tablespoon coconut oil

 - 2 tablespoons coconut milk

 - 1/4 teaspoon salt

 - 1 teaspoon cinnamon